Sleepycatfuji/skills-github-pages/index.md

 - **GitHub:** [Kim's Github](https://github.com/Sleepycatfuji)

 ## About Me
 ​Hello!
 I'm Kim, a UX Project Manager with a background in IT sales and international client relations.
 For the past three years, I've led cross-functional teams to create user-focused digital solutions.
 Having lived in Japan for a decade, I'm fluent in Japanese and bring a multicultural perspective to my work.
-Beyond the office, I enjoy nature, cooking, and playing the flute.
+Beyond the office, I enjoy nature, cooking, and singing in my own home.

 Aspiring to transition into a remote IT Product Manager role, I am eager to leverage my diverse background and collaborative spirit to drive innovation.
 Let's connect and explore how we can create impactful products together.